 The STS Honorary Medal was established in 2010 by the Signal Transduction Society in association with the BMC Journal “Cell Communication and Signaling” (CCS) to acknowledge outstanding individuals for their ground-breaking contributions in deciphering signaling pathways in normal and diseased cells.
-In 2017 the International Journal of Molecular Sciences (IJMS) became co-sponsor of the medal, which is awarded by the Signal Transduction Society.
+From 2017 until 2022, the International Journal of Molecular Sciences (IJMS) has been co-sponsor of the medal, which is now awarded again by the Signal Transduction Society alone.

 Areas of awarded research reflect the STS motto “Signal Transduction - Receptors, Mediators and Genes”.
 Excellent candidates have been nominated by STS members, and the award committee, composed of STS council and advisory board, has unanimously selected the laureates.